The React framework is generally considered very highly resistant to

 impossible to search for, the React implementation gives us some clues.
 It turns

-attribute is part of the Web
+out, the global is attribute is part of the Web

 Components spec, and causes React to bail on prop handling